DiddiLeija/diddiparser2/docs/language/stdlib/simpleio.rst

    Store an input, prompted with message *msg*.
 The input will keep safe until requested, or called for storage in a variable.

+.. py:function:: warning(msg)

+   :param msg: The message to show.

+   Shows a warning using :py:function:`diddiparser2.messages.show_warning`.